 Making gravy used to be a mystery to me.
 I’d add flour to my roast’s drippings and maybe some broth or stock.
-Then season it up, stir it up and simmer it up.
+Then season it up, stir it up, and simmer it up.
 Sometimes it would be delicious, thick but not too thick, meaty but not overpowering.
-Other times, it would taste a bit like flour, water and salt.
+Other times, it would taste a bit like flour, water, and salt.
 Too thin.
 Just plain not good.

 Gravy isn’t complicated but if you want to be great at it you need to understand why you’re doing each step.
 What I’ve done is to put a very lengthy explanation here with pictures and all the info you need.
 It has the method and also the gravy ratio for how much fat to use with how much flour and how much stock or broth.

 This post is going to tell you how to make a gravy using flour.
 All-purpose white flour.
 You would use a different method if using cornstarch or any other flour as a thickener.
+If you want to use cornstarch, amounts are given over here in my Instant Pot Gravy recipe.
+You don’t need an Instant Pot to make that though, you can make it on the stove in a regular pot following those instructions, don’t worry.

 If you have any questions, please put them in the comments below.
 I’m happy to answer and help you make the best gravy of your life, and I hope you’ll then keep making it for the rest of your life.
 It’s easy once you’ve got it down.
 Promise.

-How To Make Gravy Perfectly Every Time:
+How To Make Gravy Perfectly Every Time

-Step#1: Make Good Drippings
+Step #1: Make Good Drippings

 Drippings are the liquid (fat and juices) that pool at the bottom of your roasting pan when you cook a large piece of meat or poultry.
 The thing is, sometimes you don’t get a lot (or any) drippings.
 So I’ve found a way to get nice concentrated meat juices no matter what.